 Smart Electrical Technology (SET)

-SET is offered, as an elective subject, to Secondary three and four students in the Normal Technical course.
+SET is offered as an upper secondary elective subject in the Normal Technical course.
 It aims to provide students with training in the core, foundational concepts and principles of operation of all home automation systems, i.e. hardware and devices, software, combination and integration of the technologies involved, programming techniques, communication protocols and testing.
 At Secondary three, students are equipped with foundational knowledge of electrical circuits and systems.
 At Secondary four, students are trained to plan and design the smart home using home automation system.
 They will learn to perform the programming of the input devices, such as intelligent switches, sensors, scene master and touch screen in the control of lightings and blinds.

 Elements of Business Skills (EBS)

-EBS is offered, as an elective subject, to Secondary three and four students in the Normal Technical course.
-It provides students with opportunities to develop generic employability skills, values and attitudes and foundational knowledge for work in the services sector, namely in the travel and tourism, hospitality and retail industries.
+EBS is offered as an upper secondary elective subject in the Normal Technical course.
 The subject offers students an introduction to business through an understanding of business activities, focusing on basic marketing and customer relations.
 These are learnt in the context of businesses in the local travel and tourism, hospitality and retail industries, which offer employment opportunities accessible to the students.
 Through EBS, students are equipped with the foundation for further studies at institutes of higher learning.
-Selected students will also have the opportunity to go on work attachment, where they gain awareness of the prospects and challenges of a career in the services sector.
+Students will also have the opportunity to go on work attachment, where it makes learning authentic and relevant and where they gain awareness of the prospects and challenges of a career in the services sector.

 NT Learning Journeys (NTLJ)